robertbenson/openAI_function_calling_demo/README.md

 This request would not be a typical use case.
 It does however demonstrate the type of responses that OpenAI can return.

 # [Function Calling](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models) - with model generated arguments

+Function calling gets more reliably structured data back from the model.

 Function calling is a 4-step process:

 ## Step 1: send the conversation and available functions to the model
 OpenAI will identify the arguments required from the request
 ## Step 2 :check if the model wanted to call a function
-For this demo, the model did want to call a function, 3 times, once for each location.
+For this demo, the model called a function, 3 times, once for each location.
 Note how the model was able to determine the model arguments from the request.

 ### 1st time function call: